Thursday, June 01, 2023

 Conversely, if the water is about to bubble over the top of the pot, it's too hot so turn the heat down (and take the lid off briefly if you have a lid).
 Keep it boiling though.

-Step 4 - Drain and put cold water on eggs
+4. Drain and put cold water on the eggs

-Pro tip: Avoid an unsightly gray color forming between yolk and white.
-You'll need to get the eggs cold as quickly as possible after cooking.
+Pro tip: Avoid an unsightly gray color forming between yolk and white by getting the eggs cold as quickly as possible after cooking.

 After the 10 minutes of cooking is up, drain the water off and immediately fill the pot with cold water over the eggs.
 Repeat to make another complete draining and cold water step.
 If you have ice on hand, put ice into the pot with the cold water and eggs.
 Ice definitely is best if you have it, but cold water works better than nothing (see figure 3).